How to Clean up Your Name and Improve Your Personal Online Reputation

 Some sort of general path to follow could help you understand what posts and comments are in line with your reputation and what posts and comments aren't in line with your reputation.

-Stick to Your Reputation Cleanup Plan and Watch Search Results for Your Name Improve
+Stick to Your Plan to Clean Up Your Name

 If you don't continuously stick to this plan, there's no point in even addressing your personal online reputation.
 Once you've set your new reputation, you need to stick to it.